There’s an intense push-and-pull going on in B2B marketing right now.

 Sharing URL Links

-Sharing a link to an article through a direct message on a social media platform.
-A user may come across an interesting article on a website and want to share it with a specific friend or group of friends.
+A user may come across an interesting article on a website and want to share it with a colleague or friends.
 Instead of posting the link on their public profile, they send it through a direct message, making it difficult for the website owner to track the source of referral traffic.

 Emailing

-A user may come across a video on a website that they think a friend would find interesting.
+A user may come across a video on a website and think a friend would find it interesting.
 They may choose to email the link to their friend, rather than sharing it publicly on social media.
-This makes it difficult for the website owner to track the source of referral traffic.
+The website owner cannot see or track this interaction.

 Forums and Group Chats

-Posting a link to a forum or chat group that is not public.
 A user may come across a website and want to share it with a specific group of people.
 They may do this by posting the link in a closed forum or chat group that is not visible to the public.
-This makes it difficult for the website owner to track the source of referral traffic.
+Unless the website owner is part of this group, they have no way of tracking the source of the referral traffic.

 Mobile Messaging